cjriches/simulatron/simulatron/docs/instruction-set.md

 `BLOCKSET length destination value`: Set `length` bytes to the given value, starting at the destination memory address.

 Note that `BLOCK*` operations are not atomic and will restart from the beginning if interrupted by a page fault, so usermode operations that cross multiple page boundaries may be quite inefficient.
 In this case it is probably better to break the operation up into multiple smaller instructions.

+`SCONVERT destination source`: Signed conversion of values between integer and floating point representations.
+If `source` is a 32-bit integer register, `destination` must be one of f0-7, and vice versa.
+Conversion to/from smaller integer registers is not allowed.
+Conversion will produce the closest value possible, truncating towards zero in the case of float->integer conversion.

+`UCONVERT destination source`: Unsigned conversion of values between integer and floating point representations.
+Otherwise identical to `SCONVERT`.

 ### Arithmetic instructions
 Operand types must match, i.e. `ADD r0 f0` would be illegal.